As discussed in the previous lesson, Python provides a decent set of standard libraries for a range of tasks.

-The solution for this problem is to create a virtual environment, a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
+The solution for this problem is to create a virtual environment which is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
 With this setup, you can use different virtual environments for different applications.

 Creating Virtual Environments

-To create a virtual environment, decide the directory where you want to place the virtual environment, navigate to that directory from the Command Prompt/Terminal and run the venv module:
+To create a virtual environment, you can first decide the directory where you want to place the virtual environment.
+Then, you can navigate to that directory from the Command Prompt/Terminal and run the venv module:

 python3 -m venv myenv

-This creates the myenv directory if it does not exist, and also create directories inside it.
+The above line of code creates the myenv directory if it does not exist, and also creates directories inside it.
 These directories contain a copy of the Python interpreter, the standard library, and various supporting files.
-A common directory location for a virtual environment is .venv.
+A common directory extension for a virtual environment is .venv.